Smart city: Energy usage

 Smart cities use data and technology to create efficiencies, improve sustainability, create economic development, and enhance quality of life factors for people living and working in the city.
 A variety of different datasets may need to be integrated to create a smart energy infrastructure.
-Employment of smart technologies enables the more efficient application of integrated energy technologies in the city allowing the development of more self-sustaining areas or even positive energy districts that produce more energy than they consume.
+Employment of smart technologies enables the more efficient application of integrated energy technologies in the city allowing the development of more self-sustaining areas or even Positive Energy Districts that produce more energy than they consume.

-A smart city is powered by "smart connections" for various items such as street lighting, smart buildings, distributed energy resources (DER), data analytics, and smart transportation.
+A smart city is powered by "smart connections" for various items such as street lighting, smart buildings, distributed energy resources, data analytics, and smart transportation.
 Amongst these things, energy is paramount; this is why utility companies play a key role in smart cities.
 Electric companies, working partnership with city officials, technology companies and a number of other institutions, are among the major players that helped accelerate the growth of America's smart cities.

-According to David K. Owens, the former executive vice president of the Edison Electric Institute, two key elements that a smart city must have are an integrated communications platform and a "dynamic resilient grid."
+According to David K. Owens, the former executive vice president of the Edison Electric Institute, two key elements that a smart city must have are an integrated communications platform and a "dynamic resilient grid".

 Smart grids are an important technology in smart cities.
 The improved flexibility of the smart grid permits greater penetration of highly variable renewable energy sources such as solar power and wind power.

-Energy Data Management Systems (EDMS) can help to save cities energy by recording data and using it to increase efficiency.
+Energy Data Management Systems can help to save cities energy by recording data and using it to increase efficiency.